ruslo/hunter/docs/packages/networking.rst

  - :ref:`pkg.autobahn-cpp` -  open-source implementations of the The WebSocket Protocol and The Web Application Messaging Protocol (WAMP>`_ network protocols.
  - :ref:`pkg.Avahi` - Service Discovery for Linux using mDNS/DNS-SD -- compatible with Bonjour
  - :ref:`pkg.Beast` - HTTP and WebSocket built on Boost.Asio in C++11
+ - :ref:`pkg.c-ares` - A C library for asynchronous DNS requests
  - :ref:`pkg.CppNetlibUri` - C++ Network URI
  - :ref:`pkg.CURL` - A command line tool and library for transferring data with URL syntax
  - :ref:`pkg.Libevent` - An event notification library for developing scalable network servers.